adaltas/node-csv/src/index.coffee.md

 # Stream Transformer

-A transform stream to transform object and text.
+Pass all elements of an array or a stream to transform, filter and add.
 Features include:

-*   Extends the Node.js transform stream API.
+*   Extends the Node.js "stream.Transform" API.
 *   Both synchrounous and asynchronous support based and user callback arguments signature.
 *   Ability to skip data.